 So, you’ve packed a tent in your car, or you’re driving a camper van.
 You assume it’s legal to camp anywhere you please on this beautiful island.
 But should you?
 Can you legally camp anywhere in Iceland?

 According to the Environment Agency of Iceland (EAI):

-It is illegal to spent the night in tent trailers, tent campers, caravans, camper van or similar outside organised campsites or urban areas unless the land owner or rightholder has given their permission.”
+It is illegal to spent the night in tent trailers, tent campers, caravans, camper van or similar outside organized campsites or urban areas unless the landowner or rightsholder has given their permission.”

 There are also protected areas in Iceland where you definitely may NOT camp.
 For a complete list of protected locations and descriptions of when to ask permission, visit the camping rules page.

 Please use a designated campsite when it’s available.
 With more than three tents or driving a campervan, ask permission of the landowner.
 Avoid protected areas.

 If you do choose to camp outside designated areas, please follow the rules above, and leave no trace of your presence behind — so Iceland stays beautiful for locals and future travelers.

 Every year tons of unprepared tourists get stuck or slide off the road due to Iceland’s winter driving conditions.
 I was hit with 2 snow storms during my 3 week trip during October/November.

 Part of the problem is many people don’t have any real winter driving experience, or they over-estimate their abilities.

 Getting your rental car stuck in the snow or ice is a very real possibility during winter in Iceland.
 Do you know how to get yourself out?